minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 ### 3. Install

-Instal section contains the information when the service "A" enabled (installed) by systemd.
+Install section contains the information when the service "A" enabled (installed) by systemd.
+Usually, install section includes ".target" dependency using WantedBy or RequiredBy.
+When the system is booted, systemd launches the services following the target level: init.target -> basic.target -> ... -> multi-user.target -> graphical.target.
+If the service has multi-user.target dependency in Install section, systemd launches it at the multi-user.target turn.

+It is also can be used to manage the services as a group.

 - WantedBy | RequiredBy
 > * Define the services that should be enabled when the service "A" is enabled == Enable them with "A".